Convocation map and locations

-Finding your way to the ceremony locations on campus is an important part of your big day.
-Whether you're a graduate or a proud supporter, exploring the campus adds to the energy of this milestone.
+Finding your way to the various ceremony locations on time is an important part of the big day.
 Check the map, follow the signs, and take in the familiar sights one last time before walking across the stage.
-Each step brings you closer to your well-earned moment of recognition, so get ready to celebrate this huge accomplishment with your fellow graduates!
+Each step brings you closer to your well-earned moment of recognition, so get ready to celebrate this huge accomplishment with your fellow graduates.

 St. George campus map